 Next time you see a painted turtle and notice a thin solid line running down its shell, you’ll know its a Southern.

-How to Tell a Western Painted Turtle
+How To Identify A Western Painted Turtle

-Next is the Western Painted Turtle.
+Next is the Western painted turtle.

 Usually, Westerns have really dark-green or olive-colored shells.

-How to Identify Eastern and Midland Painted Turtles
+How to Identify Eastern And Midland Painted Turtles

 The next 2 sub-species, the Eastern and Midland Turtles, are both very very similar.